radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

     // enable or disable auto dependency for every alias(...) plugin declaration in a convention plugin
     // set it to 'false' if you prefer to add plugin marker dependencies manually (you can use the pluginMarker helper method for that) autoPluginDependencies = true

+    // whether to allow plugin usage for a top-level build
+    // set it to 'true' only if you know what you're doing! allowTopLevelBuild = false
 }
 ```